I am considering changing my major. Should I change my major before Orientation?

 Will I be able to see my residence hall room for next year?

 Unfortunately, during Orientation you will not be able to see the room you have been assigned.
 However, University Housing will host model rooms during Orientation sessions for first year students to give you an idea of items you may put in your room.
-In order to help you plan for your room, you can see 360˚ pictures of rooms in each building and 3D layouts and dimensions here.
+In order to help you plan for your room, you can see 360˚ pictures of rooms in each building and 3D layouts and dimensions on the University Housing website.
 Click on your residence hall for information specific to that building.